groovy-tutorial/groovy-tutorial/book/parts/01_GetStarted/Variables/Objects.md

 This looks similar to the way we created an instance of the `Person` class - we create a new instance of `String` and pass the text into the constructor.

->I prefer the first version as it's a lot easier to read but the example provided here lets you see that under Groovy's hood there's some helpful stuff going on to make you life easier.
+>I prefer the first version as it's a lot easier to read but the example provided here lets you see that under Groovy's hood there's some helpful stuff going on to make your life easier.

 Now that we have our `quote` string we actually also get a number of methods that help us handle our variable: